|

 Guide:

-Spur SH 78 starts at SH 78 just adjacent to the Squirrel
+SH 78 starts at a triangular intersection with SH 78 just adjacent to

-Creek/Middle Creek confluence east of Beulah, and then heads
+the Squirrel Creek/Middle Creek confluence east of Beulah, then heads

-north, and curves west, going onto Grand Ave. in Beulah.
+north and curves west, going onto Grand Ave. in Beulah.
+In town, it

 History: